-Media & Technology Manager
+Director of Media & Technology

 Tiia Groden, MA

-Senior Development Officer
+Senior Development Manager

 Kristen originally joined the IOCDF in May 2018.
 She oversees all fundraising activities and philanthropy including donor relations, direct mail appeals, grant writing, sponsorships, and corporate relations.
 With previous experience at suicide prevention and reproductive health nonprofits, she has a passion for these issues and enjoys volunteering.